On Board the Kangaroo

 On Board of the Kangaroo also known as On Board the Kangaroo, Aboard the Kangaroo, Good Ship Kangaroo and Bristol Sea Shanty is generally regarded as an English shanty.
-It's said to have been composed by Harry Clifton and had been published in 1856.
-The song is sung from the perspective of a mariner who worked on a ship called the Kangaroo which was probably the SS Kangaroo; a British Passenger and mercantile ship.
+It was composed by Londoner Harry Clifton, reviewed in the press in July 1864, and published as sheet music in 1865.
+The song is sung from the perspective of a mariner who worked on a ship called the Kangaroo, which was probably SS Kangaroo, an 1853 Scottish cargo steamer that foundered in a gale off Rhoscolyn, Wales in January 1862.
 It has a Roud Folk Song Index number of 925.